 A properly repaired foundation will be level and stable

 This is not even remotely true.
 Between the two of us, we have read thousands of repair company warranties, sales proposals, and contracts.
-With over 40 years experience between us, not once has either of us seen a repair company document of any kind promise, much less guarantee, to make a slab foundation level within any specific tolerance.
+With over 40 years experience not once have I seen repair company document of any kind promise, much less guarantee, to make a slab foundation level within any specific tolerance.

 With regard to stability, it is not hard to understand how lifting a slab to make it more level could make it less, not more, stable.
 Consider what happens when you lift the slab at, say the front right corner.
 The grade beam would necessarily be lifted up resulting it to lift above the supporting soil.
 The resulting gap between the bottom of the grade beam the bottom of the trench is now a water trap.
 The clay soil is now more likely to absorb water causing the foundation to be less stable than it was before.